 Our Inaugural Conference will take place in the beautiful city of Iasi, Romania a year from now.
 We have the full support of the leadership of the Romanian Orthodox Church and a dedicated team led by our site chair, Catalin Jeckel, that is working hard to make this conference a success.
-We are encouraged by the fact that over 80 Orthodox scholars have already accepted our invitation to present papers at over 25 conference sessions.
+We are encouraged by the fact that over 200 speakers have accepted our invitation to present papers at over 50 sessions.
 While the overarching theme is Pan-Orthodox unity, the range of the topics is quite broad, from perennial questions to historical matters to the burning problems of our time.
 We wish to make the conference as open and as affordable as possible in order to attract both well-established scholars and junior talent.
 We also plan to have the Ecumenical Observers in our midst.
-We expect over 200 scholars to attend the event.
+We expect about 300 participants from over thirty countries to attend the event.

 How can you get involved in IOTA?

 To participate in the conference, follow these three simple steps:

 1. Become an IOTA member here.
 Conference participation is open to members only.

 2. Register for the conference here.
 Space is limited.
 Register early.

 3. Reserve discounted housing here.
 Space is limited.
 If you do not wish to commute, reserve your room early.